 Q2.
 Differentiate between Microsoft Azure and AWS.

-Q4.
-What are the three principal segments of Windows Azure platform?
+Q10.
+What are the three principal segments of the Windows Azure platform?

-Following are the three main categories into which this Microsoft Azure Interview Questions blog is divided:
+Following are the three main categories into which this blog on Microsoft Azure Interview Questions is divided:

 1. What is Azure Cloud Service?